 Step 2.
 Write a clear job description

 Even though your employees may know the requirements for the open position, it is important that you make sure that they do.
-Same as you write clear and precise job descriptions for job boards, you should also share them with your employees.The better they know the requirements, the better chances for finding the perfect fit.
+Same as you write clear and precise job descriptions for job boards, you should also share them with your employees.The better they know the requirements, the better chances of finding the perfect fit.

 Step 3.
 Make the process organized and streamlined

 For companies who use recruiting tools such as Applicant Tracking System, employee referral programs are effortless and incredibly simple.
-This is important because the harder it is for employee to refer someone, the lower response rate will be.
+This is important because the harder it is for an employee to refer someone, the lower response rate will be.

 Tools like this can automatically send job openings to selected or all employees with the link to the job opening.
 When a candidate applies, he or she automatically gets imported as a referred candidate to your talent pool.
 You can also see who referred the candidates.

 To save your time, you can use our HR resources page to get referral email templates such as: